-The size of NAFA Financial Sector Income Fund has increased from Rs.
-2,768 million to Rs.
-4,962 million during the period, i.e. a growth of 79.26%.
-During the period, the unit price of the Fund has increased from Rs.
-9.4045 (Ex - Div) on June 30, 2012 to Rs.
-10.2765 on June 30, 2013 thus posting a return of 9.27% as compared to its Benchmark (70% 6 month KIBOR & 30% average 3 month deposit rates of A & above rated banks) return of 9.02% for the same period.
+The Fund was launched on October 28, 2011.
+The size of NAFA Financial Sector Income Fund is Rs.
+2,768 million as at June 30, 2012.
+The Fund has earned an annualized return of 12.67% as compared to its Benchmark (70% 6- month KIBOR & 30% average 3- month deposit rates of A & above rated banks) annualized return of 10.76% for the same period.

 NFSIF is an Income Scheme that invests a minimum of 70% of its assets in financial sector debt securities, instruments or deposits.
 Minimum entity rating of issuers of debt securities (mainly banks) is AA-.
-Almost all debt securities in the Fund are floating rate i.e linked to KIBOR.
 Duration of the Fund cannot be more than one year.
-This minimizes interest rate or pricing risk.
-The Fund invests at least 25% of its assets in less than 90 days T-Bills or saving accounts with banks, which further enhances the liquidity profile of the Fund.
+This minimizes interest rate risk.
+The Fund invests at least 25% of its assets in less than 90 days T-Bills or saving accounts with banks rated A and above, which further enhances the liquidity profile of the Fund.
+With some letup in inflationary pressures and improved external accounts, SBP slashed the Policy Rate during FY12 by 2% to 12%.
+The Fund has been awarded stability rating of A+(f) by PACRA.
+The Fund is categorized as an "Income" Scheme.